keanehatescoding/strathmore_docs/1 yr 1 sem/Introduction to Programming/Memory management in C.md

 ```
 The realloc function
 ## 4. free()
-The free functions de-allocates a chunk of memory so that the computer can use it.
+The free functions releases(frees) a chunk of memory so that the computer can use it.